top of page

 Therapists often use cognitive-behavioral tools to help identify and challenge negative thought patterns.
 It’s not about forcing yourself to say, “I love myself!” if that doesn’t feel true.
 It’s about practicing thoughts that are a little more true and a lot more kind.

 Self-compassion work can also help.
 That means speaking to yourself the way you would speak to someone you care about.
 Offering yourself grace.
 Letting go of perfection.
-Think of it this way: you wouldn’t keep being friends with someone who constantly lied to you about your abilities, or assumed you had bad intentions, or told you that you weren’t good enough, yet you’re accepting that kind of terrible treatment from yourself.
+Think of it this way: you wouldn’t keep being friends with someone who constantly lied to you about your abilities or assumed you had bad intentions.
+Yet, you’re accepting that kind of terrible treatment from yourself.
 Let’s stop that, and stop it for good.

-And when you start to notice the voice?
-That’s already progress.
+When you start to notice the voice, that’s already progress.
 Because once you see it, you can choose how much power it gets to have.

 How TheraQ Can Help

-At TheraQ, we know how loud and heavy the inner critic can be—and we also know it’s not the whole story.
+At TheraQ, we understand how loud and heavy the inner critic can be—and we also know it’s not the whole story.

 Our therapists are trained in evidence-based, affirming approaches that help clients unlearn the toxic messages they’ve picked up along the way.
 Whether it’s trauma, anxiety, perfectionism, or just years of being too hard on yourself, you deserve support.